What Is Ischemia of the Heart?

 - Starting treatment with invasive cardiac procedures (cardiac catheterization), and then stent placement or bypass surgery along with medicines and lifestyle changes

 The U.S. National Heart, Lung, and Blood Institute (NHLBI) of the National Institutes of Health (NIH) is funding this clinical trial, which will include thousands of participants with ischemia.
-If you have ischemia and chronic kidney disease you may be eligible to participate in the ISCHEMIA-CKD trial.
-Consult with your doctor to determine eligibility for the study.

 The results may have a lasting impact on the way patients with ischemia are treated.

 If you are a patient and would like to learn more about the ISCHEMIA study, please e-mail email@example.com